fpm-within-docker/fpm-within-docker/README.md

 Fpm supports signing rpms, but there's a minimum of setup involved; check the [build for centos 7](example-project/packaging/centos-7/build) to see how it's done.
 You can both sign and verify the signature is OK.

-**WARNING:** I retained some RPM macros that used to be necessary in Centos 6 and 7 in Centos 8, but I haven't actually tested proper signing with such distro.
+**WARNING:** I retained some RPM macros that used to be necessary in Centos 6 and 7 in rocky linux 8 and 9, but I haven't actually tested proper signing with such distro.
 If signing fails, please open an issue.

 DEB packages are signed in the repository only, so no issue while building.